 Graduation rates are calculated based on the adjusted cohort graduation rate calculation.
 Beginning in the 2020-2021 school year, the NJDOE was required to make changes to the methodology used to calculate the adjusted cohort graduation rate for federal reporting and accountability purposes.
-The United States Department of Education (USED) determined that the NJDOE must only include students who receive a diploma that is fully aligned with the state's graduation assessment requirements, course requirements, and local attendance requirements.
-This means that students with disabilities who did not meet some or all graduation requirements because of a modifications or exemption in their Individualized for federal reporting and accountability purposes.
+The United States Department of Education (USED) determined that the NJDOE must only include students who receive a diploma that is fully aligned with the state's standards, meaning they have met the state's graduation assessment requirements, and local attendance requirements.
+This means that students with disabilities who did not meet some or all graduation requirements because of a modifications or exemption in their Individualized Education Program (IEP) may not be counted as the calculated for federal reporting and accountability purposes.
 It is important to note that this was only a change to how graduation rates are calculated for federal reporting.
 It does not affect requirements to earn a diploma or the type of diploma that the state awards to students with disabilities.